Employee Justice Legal Group

 When Is Harassment Illegal?

 While most people would agree that harassment is always wrong, many would be surprised to learn that harassment alone is not illegal.
-For it to be illegal (and for a victim to have an actionable legal claim), the workplace harassment has to be based on a protected characteristic and:
+For it to be illegal (and for a victim to have an actionable legal claim), workplace harassment has to be based on a protected characteristic and:

 • Enduring such offensive conduct becomes a condition of continued employment